Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung TV Plus

-In a world where just about everything comes with a monthly fee, Samsung TV Plus is a great free alternative.
-This Samsung smart TV app grants a unique, geographically based mix of content for you to sink your teeth into at no cost.
-United States users are the best off, with over 100 channels to choose from, and there are more than 500 total channels worldwide.
-Have we mentioned that it’s completely free?
+In an era when just about everything seems to come with a monthly fee, Samsung TV Plus is a breath of fresh air.
+Samsung’s app offers a unique, regionally-based mix of content at no cost.
+Viewers in the United States are the best off, with over 250 channels to choose from plus a selection of on-demand content, but there are more than 500 total channels worldwide.
+Your TV may ship with the app pre-installed.

 Price: Free / Plex Pass for $4.99 per month